Go to Market Strategy Template

 Strategically outline how your company will bring a product to market with a Go to Market Strategy Template.
 Align teams and company goals in one shared space.

 About the Go to Market (GTM) Strategy template

 When you want to launch a new product or service, there’s a lot of thought and research that goes on beforehand.
-Your Go-to-Market Strategy template is a document that captures relevant data and insights from your research and includes information about your target audience, marketing plan, and sales strategy.
+Your Go to Market Plan template is a document that captures relevant data and insights from your research and includes information about your target audience, marketing plan, and sales strategy.

-A go-to-market strategy template is a framework that a company follows while bringing a product to market.
+A Go to Market template is a framework that a company follows while bringing a product to market.
 The GTM strategy framework varies by company, but it generally includes a business plan detailing the target audience, marketing plan, and sales strategy.

-While each GTM strategy template is different, they generally aim to answer the following questions.
+While each Go to Market Plan template is different, they generally aim to answer the following questions.

 1. What are your buyer personas?